- Why Is My Guinea Pig Is Losing Hair?

 If the veterinarian concludes that the hair loss is due to barbering, you may have to separate the male adults and provide them with quality hay.

 2. Fungal Infections

 Fungal infections are also a significant cause of hair loss in guinea pigs.
-If your guinea pig is always itching itself and has patchy hair, this is an indication that it has fungal infections.
+If your guinea pig is always itching itself and has patchy hair, it indicates that it has fungal infections.
 The itchiness caused by fungal infections can be extreme, leading to self-trauma.